General Mills Logo

 General Mills Logo 1989

-Gradually, the shape of the Big G changed: the developers of the logo slightly tilted this graphic sign to the right.
-The company’s name appeared on the side and was divided into two lines.
+The shape of the Big G gradually changed: the logo designers slightly rotated this graphic to the right.
+The company’s name appeared on the side, divided into two lines.
 It used bold sans-serif italics.
 All elements were painted light blue.

 1999 – 2001